FreshMag/omr-img2midi/src/core/img2doc/README.md

 # Scanner of documents using OpenCV

-The following code has been adapted and modularized from the code by [Andrew Campbell](https://andrewdcampbell.github.io/) that can be found at [this GitHub repository](https://github.com/andrewdcampbell/OpenCV-Document-Scanner).
+The following code has been adapted, modularized and extended from the code by [Andrew Campbell](https://andrewdcampbell.github.io/) that can be found at [this GitHub repository](https://github.com/andrewdcampbell/OpenCV-Document-Scanner).